EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt.markdown

 ![North and South antenna elements diagram][antenna_diagram]{:.center-image}

 East and West elements are combined in the same way, whereas omni is left as it is.
 There are therefore **three** antenna outputs coming from this array: North _minus_ South (NS), East _minus_ West (EW) and Omni (O).
-Consequently, we going to need for our radio frontend a receiver with three phase-coherent channels, all tuned to the same frequency.
+Consequently, we are going to need for our radio frontend a receiver with three phase-coherent channels, all tuned to the same frequency.
 This is one of the advantages of this techniques: with only three channels, as we will see, we can produce a fairly accurate estimation of the angle of arrival of a signal covering 360°, as opposed to other more advanced techniques (I'm looking at you, beam-forming) that require more complicated hardware and antenna setups.
 Mind that in engineering _complicated_ is often a synonym of _expensive_.

 With this arrangement, let's go with the classic diagram depicting a floor plan of our antenna array and a signal arriving from some particular angle, $$\phi$$: